-A4: Guidance is provided in paragraph A17 of the SOP as follows "AcSEC concluded that the reinsurer has a contract with the ceding company, and that is the contract that the reinsurer should evaluate for modifications."
+A4: Guidance is provided in paragraph A17 as follows: "AcSEC concluded that the reinsurer has a contract with the ceding company, and that is the contract that the reinsurer should evaluate for modifications."
 Modifications to a reinsurance treaty would then need to be evaluated by the reinsurer for SOP treatment.
 Some examples that might arise are as follows:

-- The treaty is amended to include an additional block of inforce.
-The reinsurer determines the new block to be nonintegrated and establishes DAC for the new block.
-DAC for the existing block is retained. - The ceding company sells its block of business and the treaty is novated to allow the acquiring company to be the new cedant.
-Other than the change in counterparty, the reinsurer may determine that the treaty terms to be substantially unchanged and DAC is retained. - The treaty is amended to reduce the coinsurance percentage on inforce.
-The reinsurer determines there is a reduction in coverage with proportional reduction in premiums and allowances.
-DAC is retained and appropriately reduced. - The treaty is amended to convert from coinsurance to yearly renewable term (YRT) and assets transferred to the ceding company.
-The reinsurer determines there is a substantial change in investment risk and the original treaty should be considered to have terminated and the DAC associated with that treaty should be accounted for as any termination would under the appropriate accounting model (e.g., FAS 60, FAS 97).
-The YRT treaty would be considered as if it were a new treaty and only acquisition expenses associated with this issuance of the new treaty are to be deferred.
+- The treaty is amended to include an additional block of policies.
+The reinsurer should consider whether the amendment qualifies as a nonintegrated contract feature under paragraph 13.
+This could lead to the retention of DAC on the existing block in the establishment of new DAC for those deferrable expenses incurred in acquiring the additional block of policies. - The ceding company sells its block of business and the treaty is novated to allow the acquiring company to be the new cedant.
+The reinsurer may want to consider the criteria of paragraph 15 to determine whether the treaty terms are substantially unchanged and whether to retain the current DAC. - The treaty is amended to reduce the coinsurance percentage on inforce.
+The reinsurer should consider the applicability of paragraph 15 to determine whether the reduction in coverage results in a substantially changed contract and if not, should refer to paragraph 20 to determine what portion of the DAC should be retained. - The treaty is amended to convert from coinsurance to yearly renewable term (YRT) and assets are transferred to the ceding company.
+The reinsurer should consider the applicability of paragraph 15b to determine if there is a substantial change in investment return rights.
+If so, then the original treaty would be considered to have terminated and the DAC associated with that treaty would be accounted for as any termination would under the appropriate accounting model (e.g., FAS 60, FAS 97).
+The YRT treaty would be considered as if it were a new treaty and only deferrable acquisition expenses associated with this issuance of the new treaty would be deferred.